MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizationresourcemanager.md

 ---
-title: "Xamarin Community Toolkit CommandFactory"
+title: "Xamarin Community Toolkit LocalizationResourceManager"
 author: maxkoshevoi
 ms.author: v-makkos
 description: "Helper class to help user handle multi-language support at runtime." ms.date: 2/20/2021
 ---

-# Xamarin Community Toolkit CommandFactory
+# Xamarin Community Toolkit LocalizationResourceManager

 Helper class to help user handle multi-language support at runtime.
 Intended to be used by [TranslateExtension](../extensions/translateextension.md)<!--"Uncomment when this class is released" and [LocalizedString](localizedstring.md)-->.